To search these pages:

 - The SJSU commencement is usually held a week later for university-wide students in the Spartan Stadium.
 Although each department walks into the Stadium in its own group, students are not recognized individually and there is no separate SLIS reception afterwards.

 - The SLIS convocation ceremony is exclusive to our department and is for SLIS graduates only.
 SLIS graduate names are called individually, students walk across a stage individually and are hooded individually.
 There is a reception held afterward and students get a chance to meet with SLIS faculty and the families of fellow students.
-The entire event is also broadcast online for those in our program who are unable to attend and is archived for later viewing.

 Q. Where can I buy the graduation regalia?